 Create an account and fill in the required information (only fields marked with a red asterisk are mandatory):

-• Any attachments (e.g., portfolio for architecture students - see instructions under the “Rules and Selection” section below)
+- Any attachments (e.g., portfolio for architecture students - see instructions under the “Eligibility and selection for exchange studies” section below)

 When you have completed your application, click Submit.